JoseVillalta/JoseVillalta.github.io/content/posts/network-namespaces-ecs-containers.md

 tags: ["aws", "ecs", "containers", "networking", "linux", "namespaces"]
 categories: ["technical"]
 author: "Jose Villalta"
 description: "Ever wondered what happens under the hood when you launch an ECS task with awsvpc networking?
-Let's explore the fascinating world of network isolation in AWS ECS."
+Let's explore how network namespaces are put together when you run containers in ECS Managed Instances."
 ---

-How do multiple containers run on the same EC2 instance without stepping on each other's network traffic?
-The answer lies in Linux network namespaces—a powerful isolation mechanism that gives each ECS task its own private network stack.
-Join me as we dissect a live ECS instance and uncover the elegant engineering that makes awsvpc networking possible.
+What goes into a network namespace?
+What's a CNI plugin?
+This blog post explores the contents of a network namespace and then provides links to the open source code that creates and configures namespaces for containarized workloads running on Fargate and ECS Managed Instances.

 ## What are network namespaces for?

-A Linux namespace is a construct that creates an isolated copy of the networking stack, enabling them to run on the same host with different IP addresses, DNS configurations, and route tables.
-This allows multiple containers to run on the same machine without interfering with each other's network traffic.
+A Linux namespace is a construct that creates an isolated copy of the networking stack.
+Namespaces allows multiple ECS tasks to run on the same host with different IP addresses, DNS configurations, and route tables.

 ![Network Namespaces Overview](/img/v2-SingleBridge-Page-4.drawio.png)